-If you are visiting other National Parks, you may be better off buying a National Parks Pass.
+If you are visiting other National Parks, you may be better off buying an America The Beautiful Pass.
 Good for one year from the month you purchase, the pass gives you admission into every National Park, including additional National Park Service sites.
-We bought one when we visited Yellowstone and did a Utah National Parks Road Trip.
+We bought one when we visited Yellowstone and did an Utah National Parks Road Trip.
 It ended up saving us a lot of money.
 You can learn more about the pass and buy it here.

 WHEN IS THE BEST TIME TO VISIT GRAND TETON NATIONAL PARK WITH KIDS?